dfinity/awesome-internet-computer/README.md

 - [agent-rs](https://github.com/dfinity/agent-rs) - Collection of libraries and tools for interfacing with the IC using Rust.
 - [dfx](https://github.com/dfinity/sdk) - Commandline tool to interact with the IC written in Rust.

-### Python

-- [ic-py](https://github.com/rocklabs-io/ic-py) - Library for interfacing with the IC using Python.

 ### Dart/Flutter

 - [agent_dart](https://github.com/AstroxNetwork/agent_dart) - Framework to build mobile applications.
-- [ic_tools](https://github.com/levifeldman/ic_tools) - IC Tools supporting Dart & Flutter on the Web and Linux.
-- [ic_tools_web](https://github.com/levifeldman/ic_tools_web) - Library with specific tools for Flutter on the Web.

 ### Go

 - [agent-go](https://github.com/aviate-labs/agent-go) - Libraries for interfacing with the IC using Go.
-- [ic-go](https://github.com/mix-labs/IC-Go) - Libraries for interfacing with the IC using Go.

 ### C